Meet our Student Leadership Team for 2023

 What legacy do I want to leave?

-Harrison Hennell, Head Boy
+Harrison Matthews, Head Boy

 What is involved in my student leader role?